get_auditfail_action(3) — Linux manual page

 prefers.

-into the failmode argument upon function return.
-This value
+to the failmode argument upon function return.
+This value should

-should then be used by the calling application to determine what
+then be used by the calling application to determine what action

 RETURN VALUE top